genomearchitect/genomearchitect.github.io/_pages/users-guide.md

 # Exporting Data

-The user-created annotations may be exported as GFF3 or FASTA formatted files.
+The user-created annotations may be exported as GFF3 and FASTA formatted files.
 These operations may be done for either a single scaffold, or to include user-created annotations from the entire assembled genome.
-To export the user-created annotations from a single scaffold, click on the track labeled ‘User-created Annotations ’, then click on the ‘Save track data’ option, and choose either the ‘GFF3’ or ‘FASTA’ options.
-To export GFF3, FASTA, or Chado formatted files from one or more scaffolds, or from the entire assembly, you may also go to the scaffold selection page and select all scaffolds of interest.
-Click on the ‘File’ menu at the top, and hover the mouse over the word ‘Export’ to choose one of the options available.
-Menu items for ‘GFF3’, ‘FASTA’, and ‘Chado’ will appear in your screen.
+See the section on 'Ref Sequence Tab' under 'Annotator Panel' to learn more about how to export data.

 Data from each of the evidence and prediction tracks can also be exported.
 GFF3 formatted files of the visible region on the Apollo screen, as well as files containing data from the entire scaffold/chromosome can be exported.
 The data will be formatted according to the original data used to display each track.
 For instance, RNA-Seq reads could be exported either as GFF3 or BED file formats.

-# Evidence Provided in the Public Demo
+# Public Demo

-The Apollo Demo was built with the genome of the honey bee (Apis mellifera).
+The Apollo Demo uses the genome of the honey bee (_Apis mellifera_).
+Below are details about the experimental data provided as supporting evidence.

 ## Evidence in support of protein coding gene models